mundyreimer/mundyreimer.github.io/_pages/resources.md

 [book reviews](https://www.goodreads.com/mundyreimer)

-A list of books + reviews that I've read.
+A list of my reviews of books that I've read.
 I *love* recommendations (both non-fiction + fiction), so if you think I'd like something definitely hit me up!

 ---